How Often Can a Landlord Raise Rent?

 Providing proper notice

-Landlords should give tenants a written notice before raising the rent.
+Landlords should give tenants written notice before raising the rent.
 This notice period may vary according to local laws.
-Giving proper notice gives tenants enough time to prepare for the increase and respond as needed.
+Proper notice gives tenants enough time to prepare for the increase and respond as needed.

-Rent control exceptions: If the property is in a city with rent control, the landlord might be limited in how much they can increase rent and when.
-However, exceptions exist for situations like significant improvements to the property or increased operating costs.
+• Rent control exceptions: In cities with rent control, landlords might be limited in how much and when they can increase rent, with exceptions for significant property improvements or increased operating costs.

 These conditions vary widely by location and specific rental agreement.
 Landlords must always provide proper notice and follow local laws regarding rent increases.